These easy Oatmeal Raisin Bars are thick and chewy with the perfect balance of crisp exterior and buttery soft center.

 Mix into the dough by hand until combined.

-Spread the dough into the prepared pan and smooth the top.
-Bake for 30 minutes.
-After 30 minutes, give the pan a little shake.
-If it jiggles in the middle, put the pan back in and try again every 5 minutes until there is no longer any jiggle.
+Bake for approximately 30 minutes.
+After 30 minutes, gently shake the pan.
+If the center jiggles, continue baking and check every 5 minutes until there is no longer any movement.

-Remove from the oven and let cool 10 minutes before cutting.
+Once baked, remove from the oven and let the bars cool for 10 minutes before cutting into squares or rectangles.

 Erren’s Top Tips